I hope that you all had a very lovely Christmas and you were able to get a bit of a break.

 The ‘Samsung Galaxy S4′ was similar in that it gave Luke an Android environment and Luke loves the phone.
 I don’t think he can fault it at all and it was great value for money.

 The most recent purchase is the ‘Samsung Galaxy Ativ S’ was the same, chosen as a development platform and specifically for the with Windows 8 on it and for the great features and value it had.
-I am about to use this one, so I imagine there
+I am about to use this one, so I

 Continue reading Phone power change this Christmas